httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 though an implementation MAY instead disable HTTP-layer certificates for the current connection instead.

+## Persistence of Service

+CNAME records in the DNS are frequently used to delegate authority for an origin to a third-party provider.
+This delegation can be changed without notice, even to the third-party provider, simply by modifying the CNAME record in question.

+After the owner of the domain has redirected traffic elsewhere by changing the CNAME, new connections will not arrive for that origin, but connections which are properly directed to this provider for other origins would continue to claim control of this origin (via ORIGIN frame and Secondary Certificates).
+This is proper behavior based on the third-party provider's configuration, but would likely not be what is intended by the owner of the origin.

+This is not an issue which can be mitigated by the protocol, but something about which third-party providers SHOULD educate their customers before using the features described in this document.

 ## Confusion About State

 Implementations need to be aware of the potential for confusion about the state